microchip-pic-avr-examples/pic18f56q71-cnano-adccc-context-switching-mplab-mcc/README.md

 ## Hardware Used

-- The PIC18F56Q71 Curiosity Nano Development Board is used as a test platform:
+- The PIC18F56Q71 Curiosity Nano Development board is used as a test platform:
   <br><img src="images/pic18f56q71-curiosity-nano-board.png">

 - Curiosity Nano Adapter: